Forwood baronets

 The Forwood baronetcy, of The Priory, Gateacre, in the parish of Childwall in the County Palatine of Lancaster, was a title in the Baronetage of the United Kingdom.
-It was created on 5 September 1895 for the Conservative politician Sir Arthur Forwood, 1st Baronet, son of wealthy merchant Thomas Friend Brittain Peploe Forwood, and brother of Sir William Bower Forwood and Ernest Harrison Forwood.
+It was created on 5 September 1895 for the Conservative politician Sir Arthur Forwood, 1st Baronet, son of Thomas Friend Brittain Peploe Forwood of Thornton Manor, and brother of Sir William Bower Forwood and Ernest Harrison Forwood.

 He served as Parliamentary and Financial Secretary to the Admiralty from 1886 to 1892.

-The Forwood Baronetcy became extinct on the death of the fourth Baronet in 2019.
+The baronetcy became extinct on the death of the 4th Baronet in 2019.